 - What if a student requests accommodations but no notice was received from the Disability Support Office (DSO)?

 - Occasionally a student may request that you provide accommodations to them but you never received notification from the Disability Support Office.
 The DSO is the only office on campus designated to determine reasonable and appropriate accommodations.
 Please refer the student to the Disability Support Office located in room 1F25.

 - A student has asked for accommodations midway through the semester.
-Am I required to provide them?
+Am I required to provide the accommodations?

 - Yes.
 There may be many reasons why a student does not seek accommodations until late in the semester.
-Accommodations should be implemented upon receipt of notice.
+Accommodations should be implemented upon receipt of the formal Accommodation Notice from the DSO and contact from the student.
 Please note that accommodations are not retroactive and do not require any alterations or consideration to previous assignments or exams.